Taha-Imhamed/USB-HACKING-TOOL-/readme.txt

 🚨 README Disclaimer 🚨
 ⚠️ Important Notice
-Welcome to the [Your Project Name] repository!
+Welcome to the [USB HACKING TOOLS] repository!
 Here’s what you need to know:

 🛡️ Ethical Use Only
 This software is meant for educational and ethical use.
 By using these scripts, you agree to follow these important guidelines: